inivekin/abosa/abosa.typ

 wi timing blinks o tired een,
 reducing blits tae local time
 miss universal state unseen.
-Nae matter if you stand near,
-or scatter as you're nae more seen, you were always tae be here, here you will always hae been."
+Nae matter if you're standing near, or scatter as you're nae more seen, you were always tae be here, here you will always hae been."